 This blog is written by Emma, who left the UK for Copenhagen in 2009 with her ever patient husband and (then) two small children. *

 Having enjoyed a couple of years of the Scandi lifestyle (and at times extreme weather conditions), Emma and her family found they enjoyed Expat life so much that they moved on to Munich for a “little while”.
 Here they enjoyed mangling yet another language, immersing themselves in traditional Bavarian culture (and of course the bier halls!), and enjoying some of the most magnificent scenery in Europe right on their doorstep.

-Almost six years later work dictated that the family should move back home to England for a while, which they did just over a year ago.
+Almost six years later work dictated that the family should move back home to England for a while, which they did.
 Thanks to a bit of reverse culture shock (quite the understatement!) they are currently treating this move as another expat assignment as it all still feels a bit weird even some three years later.

 Emma and her family have always loved travelling, and love to explore each new country they live in.
-For the first time in almost eight years, they look forward to being able to explore their own country more extensively.
+For the first time in almost years, they look forward to being able to explore their own country more extensively.
 For a while at least!

 Emma has a huge passion for photography, travel (obviously) art, wine, gardening (although she’s not much good at that) and her family of course! **